Landscape Designer vs. a Landscape Contractor - Part 1

 Landscape Designers are not expensive if you look at the overall cost involved.
-Having a plan in advance expedites the bidding process, because each landscape contractor bids on EXaCTLY the same material, plants, etc. Again, remember that the Landscape Design isn't trying to sell you something you don't need, because they don't profit from the expensive landscapes.
-This could potential save as much as the Landscape Designer cost, however this is not always the case.
+Having a plan in advance expedites the bidding process, because each landscape contractor bids on EXaCTLY the same material, plants, etc. Again, remember that Landscape Design isn't trying to sell you something you don't need, because they don't profit from expensive landscapes.
+This could potentially save as much as the Landscape Designer's cost, however, this is not always the case.
 If you plan to do some of the work yourself, a plan will save you the frustration and disappointment of expensive mistakes.

 A good Landscape Designer will come to your home to give you an estimate.
 You should review a portfolio of photos and sample landscape plans and referral letters to ensure you are working with a reliable and effective designer.
 The price is determined by how elaborate the design, and the size of your yard.

 Landscape Designers are a great referral service for the final Landscape Contractor.
-Don't be shy to ask who they recommend to do the Landscaping.
+Don't be shy to ask who they recommend doing the landscaping.

 Your landscape is an extension of your home.
 Invest wisely and you will enjoy the rewards both now while you live there and later when it is time to sell.